Awardxz/quizzizV2/README.md

 # quizizzV2.5

+# NOTE : You need your OWN API / A Working Quizizz Cheat API

 ## New Update #1
 A new branch has been created for QuizizzV2.5.
 This version now uses its own built API from the quizizzSoft project.